jimmijazz/Shopify/README.md

 # Shopify

-Various Python examples and useful scripts for making use of the Shopify API.
+Various examples for using the Shopify API with Python and useful scripts for making use of the Shopify API + liquid snippets to extend Shopify theme functionality.